TRIPURA RAHASYA

 116-119.
 You have seen great pandits well versed in

-the Vedas and capable of chanting them quite correctly amidst
+the Vedas and capable of chanting them quite correctly

 any amount of distractions.
 They are the best.
 Those who